 PRACTICAL INFORMATION FOR YOUR ONLINE EXPERIENCE

-The course will run from June 29th - July 10th, Monday to Friday for a total of twenty sessions.
+The course will run from June 25th - July 9th, Monday to Friday for a total of ten sessions.
 Here is an overview of the program schedule:

 - Daily, you will meet in a small group with a Paideia faculty member for intensive reading and discussion of the set text.
 You will also devote some time outside of class to read and prepare your texts.

-- In addition to the scheduled classes, the program will offer optional online guest and faculty lectures in Latin or English on topics related to the course theme.
-These lectures will be viewed as webinars and followed by online discussion in English.
+- In addition to the scheduled classes, the program will offer at least one optional online guest lecture in English on a topic related to the course theme.
+This lecture will be streamed as a live webinar and followed by online discussion in English.
+It will be recorded and made available to program participants who cannot attend the livestream.

-Small groups will be formed based on level of Latin preparation, time zone, and availability during the time of the program.
+Small groups will be formed based on participants’ experience with Latin, time zone, and availability during the time of the program.
 Please be sure to indicate this information using the scheduling button below so that we can place you in the appropriate section.

-This program welcomes students of all levels of Latin, from beginners through highly experienced Latin speakers.
+This program welcomes students of all levels of Latin, from beginners through highly experienced Latinists.
 The program’s lower levels welcome beginning Latin students and include both reading of the text and grammatical review.
-The upper levels aim to read an entire text and discuss it in Latin.
+The upper levels aim to read and discuss entire texts in Latin.
 Paideia alumni and Nexus Members programs are particularly encouraged to apply.

 - Lewis and Short’s Latin Dictionary – This lexicon covers a wide chronological range and will help us as we work through readings from antiquity to the modern era.
 Most of Lewis and Short is now available for free via Logeion, which also exists as an app.